snell-evan-itt/Kidde-HomeSafe/README.md

 - Click above to install as a custom repository via HACS
 - Restart Home Assistant
-- Once restart is done, use Add Integration -> Ecoflow Cloud.
+- Once restart is done, use Add Integration -> Kidde-HomeSafe.

 >[!CAUTION]